1965 San Diego Chargers season: Summary

 San Diego were unbeaten over the first half of the season, with five wins and two ties.
 This included an easy victory at Buffalo, who had beaten them in the previous season's AFL Championship Game.
 They lost two of their next three games, but maintained first place in the AFL West.
 After tying the return match with Buffalo, they won their final three games, clinching their division with a game to spare and setting up a rematch with the Bills.

-The Charger offense led the league in points scored, total yards gained, passing yards, rushing yards and first downs gained.
+The Chargers' offense led the league in points scored, total yards gained, passing yards, rushing yards and first downs gained.
 Hadl started every game, completing exactly half of his passes while accumulating 2,798 yards, with 20 touchdowns and 21 interceptions.
-His passer rating of 71.3 was down on the previous season, but still the second best in the AFL, behind only Len Dawson.
+His passer rating of 71.3 was down on the previous season, but still the second best in the AFL, behind only Len Dawson of the Kansas City Chiefs.
 He led the league in passing yardage, yards per attempt (8.0) and yards per completion (16.1); the latter two statistics would stand as career highs.
 His most prolific receiver was Alworth, who accounted for nearly half the team's receiving yards and over half the receiving touchdowns.
 He ranked second in the league with 69 receptions, joint first with 14 touchdown catches, and top with 1,602 receiving yards, 384 clear of any other player.
 As of 2023, Alworth still holds the franchise record for receiving yards in a season, despite playing in only a 14-game season; his touchdown tally was tied by Tony Martin in 1995, but has yet to be surpassed by any Charger.
 San Diego's second-ranked receiver Don Norton added 485 yards.
-With his fellow running back Keith Lincoln struggling with injuries throughout the season, Paul Lowe had a career-high 222 carries.
-He gained a new AFL record 1,121 yards at a league-high 5.0 yards per carry; 6 of his 8 touchdowns were runs, tied for most in the league.
+With his fellow running back Lincoln struggling with injuries throughout the season, Paul Lowe had a career-high 222 carries.
+He gained a new AFL record 1,121 yards at 5.0 yards per carry, a league-high average; six of his eight touchdowns were runs, tied for most in the AFL.
 Like Alworth, Lowe set a franchise single-season yardage record, surpassing his own tally from 1963; this record was broken by Don Woods in 1974.
 He was supported by the rookie Foster, with 469 yards.
 Lincoln only played in ten games, but added 302 yards and 3 touchdowns rushing, plus 376 yards and 4 touchdowns receiving.